 | 2 Right | 2 Left |

-- Note: Each wheel should be turned over.
-If the graphics faced outwards before, they should be inward-facing once remounted.
+- Note: Each wheel needs flipping.
+If the graphics originally faced outward, they should face inward once remounted.

-What is the Process for Rotating Wheels on 3-Wheeled Inline Skates?
+Methods for Rotating Wheels on 3-Wheel Inline Skates

 | Left skate | Right skate |